alexnitta/laptop/README.md

 Now `~/.dotfiles` folder is a nice bundle of the dotfiles we care about for development purposes that contains its own install script.

-## Running the setup script
+## Running the mac.sh script

-Now that you've got the `~/.dotfiles` folder set up, you can execute the setup script.
-The setup script and the rest of this README are largely copied from [https://github.com/thoughtbot/laptop](https://github.com/thoughtbot/laptop).
+Now that you've got the `~/.dotfiles` folder set up, you can execute the setup script at `mac.sh`.
+This script and the rest of this README are largely copied from [https://github.com/thoughtbot/laptop](https://github.com/thoughtbot/laptop).

-## Install
+### Install

 Download the script: